Rami24t/Periodic-Table-Database/README.md

 -     The rest of the commit messages should start with fix:, feat:, refactor:, chore:, or test:
 -     delete the non existent element, whose atomic_number is 1000, from the two tables
 -     properties table should not have a type column
 -     finish your project while on the main branch.
 Your working tree should be clean and you should not have any uncommitted changes
--     When you have completed the project, save all the required files into a public repository and submit the URL to it.

 #### Note